 - provide expert advice to ARCAP to inform the design and conduct of the project

 - assist with the promotion and rollout of the project

 - provide input to the interpretation of project results

-- Assist with the dissemination of results from the project.
+- assist with the dissemination of results from the project.

-The project comprises three consecutive research studies:
+The research project design comprises two studies: